UPPS 05.01.01 - Texas State University Property and Equipment

 The IT Security officer is responsible for investigating and documenting the incident with respect to the loss or unauthorized disclosure of any sensitive or confidential university information.
 If applicable to the incident, the IT Security officer will ensure that the university’s information security breach response plan is followed, and that breach notification requirements are met.
 IT Security is responsible for notifying the Department of Information Resources (DIR) within 24 hours (see UPPS No. 04.01.07, Appropriate Use of Information Resources).

-The director of Materials Management and Logistics, in collaboration, with the AVPFS and the VPFSS will evaluate the situation and notify the director of the Office of Audits and Analysis if a university employee has been or could be considered negligent for university property being damaged or stolen.
+The director of Materials Management and Logistics, in collaboration, with the AVPFS and the VPFSS will evaluate the situation and notify the Component Audit director of the TSUS Office of Audits & Analysis if a university employee has been or could be considered negligent for university property being damaged or stolen.

-The director of the Office of Audits and Analysis will evaluate the situation and determine whether and when such situations warrant notification to The Texas State University System (TSUS) director of Internal Audits.
-State auditor notifications will be done by the TSUS director of Audits (or designee).
+The Component Audit director in the TSUS Office of Audits & Analysis will evaluate the situation and determine whether and when such situations warrant notification to the TSUS director of Audits & Analysis.
+State auditor notifications will be done by the TSUS director of Audits & Analysis (or designee).

 The director of Materials Management and Logistics is responsible for maintaining complete documentation of all such notifications to other departments and agencies.

 PROCEDURES FOR OFF-SITE USE OF UNIVERSITY PROPERTY AND EQUIPMENT